Research

 Workplace Bullying Institute.
 (2024).
 U.S. Workplace Bullying Survey.

 The free Workplace Targeting Assessment is built on this research.
-It measures the impact of workplace targeting across 6 critical areas of your life in 10 minutes.
+It measures the impact of workplace targeting across 6 critical areas of your life in five minutes.